emqx/cloud-docs/zh_CN/connect_to_deployments/micropython_sdk.md

 Waiting for connection...
 Waiting for connection...
 Connected on 192.168.0.145
-Connected to MQTT Broker "broker.emqx.io"
-Send '{"msg": 0}' to topic 'raspberry/mqtt'
+Connected to MQTT Broker "xxxx.ala.cn-hangzhou.emqxsl.cn" Send '{"msg": 0}' to topic 'raspberry/mqtt'
 Received '{"msg": 0}' from topic 'raspberry/mqtt'